 Lumbar Injections for Lower Back, Leg, and Sciatic Pain

-What is an epidural steroid injection?
+What is a lumbar injection?

-This treatment is a short-term remedy, and lessens pain anywhere from a week to as long as a year depending on the patient.
-No more than three injections in any one year period is often given.
-If epidurals are not providing desired relief, other treatment options like RF ablation and spinal cord stimulation may be considered.
+This treatment can be enough to manage pain on its own, but is frequently combined with physical therapy to achieve optimal treatment outcomes.
+It is a short-term remedy, and lessens pain from a week up to a year.
+No more than three injections in any one-year period is recommended.
+If ESIs are not providing the desired relief, other treatment options, such as radiofrequency ablation or spinal cord stimulation, may be considered.

 How effective are epidural steroid injection treatments?

 Although limited data exists on long-term effectiveness of ESIs, health care professionals generally agree that it is beneficial short-term.
 ESI appears to be more effective when combined with other treatment regimens.
 Depending on the type of pain experienced, up to 80% of individuals may find pain relief, with the greatest success being for leg pain issues.

 Shortly following the treatment, individuals may experience numbness of the bladder and bowels, which is the most common side effect.
 Less common, but potential, side effects include, but are not limited to, the following:

 - Nerve damage from the needle